edgedb/edgedb/docs/internals/protocol/messages.rst

 .. eql:struct:: edb.testbase.protocol.Data

+.. eql:struct:: edb.testbase.protocol.DataElement

-The type of *data* is determined by the query output type descriptor.
+The exact encoding of ``DataElement.data`` is defined by the query output :ref:`type descriptor <ref_proto_typedesc>`.

 Wire formats for the standard scalar types and collections are documented in :ref:`ref_proto_dataformats`.